 - Department determines that a faculty member should be recommended for emeritus status.

 - The faculty member’s department chair submits a personnel action to their dean’s office, notifying them of the faculty member’s retirement and requesting approval of the appropriate emeritus title.
 Request should include a brief letter of recommendation that stipulates the faculty member’s qualifications for emeritus status.

-- The dean submits a list of those retiring faculty being nominated for emeritus status to the vice provost for administration in the Office of the Executive Vice President and Provost.
+- The dean submits a list of those retiring faculty being nominated for emeritus status to the vice provost for faculty affairs in the Office of the Executive Vice President and Provost.